maritza05/databootcamp/readme.md

 ### Locally
 You can run this project locally just need to:
-1. Have the variables MY_AIRFLOW_SERVICE_ACCOUNT and GOOGLE_APPLICATION_CREDENTIALS defined you can source them your variables.env file.
+1. Have the variables MY_AIRFLOW_SERVICE_ACCOUNT and GOOGLE_APPLICATION_CREDENTIALS defined you can source them from your variables.env file.
 2. Go to the __local__ directory and start docker-compose

 ``` shell